 It is always advisable to have more hens in your colony than male birds, as it minimizes the potential conflict between males.Having said all that, give them food, water, and nesting material, and they are likely to thrive and breed.
 If within your aviary, you have the facility to grow a seeding grass, then you are guaranteeing yourself a happy flock of parrot finches.

-In their natural habitat breeding season starts in September with the building of a big nest of grasses high in the trees.
+Within their natural range, the breeding season usually starts in September with the building of a big nest of grasseshigh in the trees.
 In captivity the breeding season will be dictated by the climate and length of the days.

-They usually produce clutches of 3-4 eggs which are incubated for about for 14 days.
-Two nests during a season are normal.
+They usually produce two clutches in a season that consists of of 3-4 eggs that are incubated for about for 14 days.

 In their natural habitat, they eat mainly a wide range of fruits.
 Some sub-species may also require figs as part of their daily diet.